-One example, of course, are the many Electronic Money Institutions or EMIs.
 Even today, it seems like there is a new EMI coming on the market every quarter.
 Though in some cases they are just rebranding.
-These platforms continue to be a favorite for certain client groups.
-Some of them even offer a viable solution.
+However, these platforms continue to be a favorite for certain client groups.
+In fact, some of them even offer a viable solution.

 But unfortunately, they don’t offer the same protections as traditional banks.
 And, due to the requirements placed on them, they often expose clients to much higher risk than banks as well.

 This risk is due to EMIs not being subjected to the same regulations and safeguards as traditional banks.
-In other words, they aren’t the best place to leave your personal fortunes.
+In other words, they aren’t the best place to keep your personal fortune for a rainy day.

 In fact, international transfers through these platforms are often more cost-effective and faster.
-But, once you receive the money, you should consider other options.
+But, once you receive the money, you should consider other options for holding deposits.
 Keeping money in these EMIs is just not safe.
-Instead, find a well-managed bank for actually holding onto the money.

 So, while crypto adoption is spreading, the rest of the world just hasn’t caught up yet.
-This means people leading international lives can’t completely opt-out of fiat currency.
-So until then, traditional banking still has a place.
+This means people leading international lives can’t completely opt out of fiat.
+Until opting out completely is an option, traditional banking still has a place.